-In order to maintain the level of laptops needed, connect to the College's network, keep them up-to-date, virus-free, and working with the College's printers/plotters, students are required to lease a laptop from Ranken Technical College.
+In programs where laptops are required, students may elect to lease a laptop from Ranken Technical College.
 This includes installation of instructional software for Architectural Technology, Electrical Construction and Design Management Technology, or Building Systems Engineering Technology programs.
 The use of the software for non-educational purposes is prohibited.